 Circulation refers to a number of facilities related to accessing library items.

-- Registering of users – You can register with the library by filling in a registration form which can either be download from here or else picked up from the circulation/help desk.
-Once registration is validated by library staff, then one can access and use all the library resources (whether in print or electronic form) and services.
+- Registering of users – You can register with the library by filling in a registration form which can be accessed from here.
+Once registration is validated by library staff, then one can access and use the library resources and services.

 - Answering to queries relating to any of the library information resources and services.